AG Fronzoni: Projects

-In 1966, Fronzoni collaborated in the restoration of the Palazzo Balbi Senarega in Genova and its consversion into the History of Art Institute.
+In 1966, Fronzoni collaborated in the restoration of the Palazzo Balbi Senarega in Genova and its conversion into the History of Art Institute.

 He restored the Cairoli College Stables building in Pavia, and converted it into the University Art Gallery in 1971.

 Many of Fronzoni's works are part of permanent collections: the Bibliothèque Nationale and the Musée des Arts Décoratifs in Paris, in Kunstgewerbe Museum in Zurich, in the Musée Cantonal des beaux-arts de Lausanne, in Deutsches Bucherei Leipzig, Deutsches Plakat Museum in Essen, in the Muzeum Narodowe Warsaw, in Morovska Galerie in Brno, in the Stedelijk Museum in Amsterdam, the Royal Ontario Museum in Toronto.